Federal Leasing

 [MORE EXAMPLES]

-bulletLTOP (lease to own plan) or LWOP (lease with option to purchase) programs
+bulletLTOP (lease to ownership plan) or LWOP (lease with option to purchase) programs

 bulletImmediate Vendor Funding

 bulletNO ONEROUS VENDOR AGREEMENT!
-First Capital does not require the vendor to sign any "Vendor Agreement."
-(We have seen vendor agreements that run to 35 pages and more!
-Vendors--don't fall into that trap!)
+First Capital does not require the vendor to sign a "Vendor Agreement."
+(We have seen federal vendor agreements that run to 35 pages and more!
+Vendors--don't fall into that trap!
+All transaction are non-recourse, except in the event of the Federal Government's "termination for cause.")

 Sell To The Federal Government...

 First Capital Equipment Leasing works with federal government agencies as well as vendors selling to federal agencies.
-We provide federal leases crafted to meet almost any GSA or open-market acquisition requirements.
+We provide a federal lease structure crafted to meet almost any GSA or open-market acquisition requirements.
 We specialize in "matching" small and medium sized businesses and federal agencies allowing them to work together without the financial red tape and without the risk.
 Vendors are paid on delivery, no waiting!

-federal government leasing, government financing, federal leasingThere are several key differences between Federal and all other government (e.g. state, county or municipal) leases and Federal leases are quite different from commercial leases.
-Lets start with the #1 difference with Federal leases: there is no First Capital lease document, as in the private sector.
-The "paperwork" originates with government's contracting officer, not the leasing company.
-The government purchase order ("Order For Supplies & Services") is accompanied by a set of "Terms and Conditions" which can be a very detailed set of product and payment specifications.
-Government lease purchase orders are generally issued directly to the vendor.
-The financial proceeds of each purchase order, as they are issued (see below), are assigned to First Capital, via a routine federal transaction known as a "Notice Of Assignment."
+government computer leasing federal government computer leasingThere are several key differences between Federal and all other government (e.g. state, county or municipal) leases, and Federal leases are quite different from commercial leases.
+Lets start with the #1 difference with Federal leases: there is no First Capital lease document, as in the municipal or private sectors.
+The "paperwork" originates with the government's contracting officer, not the leasing company.
+The government purchase order ("Order For Supplies & Services") is accompanied by a set of "Terms and Conditions" which can be a very detailed set of product and payment specifications and most times is only document describing the transaction.
+Government lease purchase orders are generally issued directly to the vendor ("prime contractor").
+The financial proceeds of each purchase order, as they are issued (see below), are assigned to First Capital, via a routine federal transaction known as a "Assignment of Claims."

 The Federal Government Buys One Year At A Time...